 - And cut total cholesterol 12 to 26 percent

-Get control of your blood sugar this holiday season
+Get control of your blood sugar one sprinkle at a time

-There's nothing special to know about buying good cinnamon.
-Any variety off your grocer's shelf will do the trick.
-Though, I'd go for "organic" cinnamon if it were available.
+There’s nothing special to know about buying good cinnamon.
+Any variety off your grocer’s shelf will do the trick.
+Though, I’d always go for “organic” cinnamon if it’s available.